There are three types of degrees that students of bachelor programs can be awarded, and this depends on their area of study:

 Within either the BA or BSc degree programs, students may also choose a concentration.
 There are about two dozen or more possible specialty fields, but here are 10 popular areas of concentration:

-Before students delve into their areas of concentration, they typically must take core or foundational courses, otherwise known as general education courses, depending upon what each specific institution and respective BA or BSc degree program requires.
+Before students delve into their areas of concentration, they typically must take core or foundation courses, otherwise known as general education courses, depending upon what each specific institution and respective BA, BSc or BBA degree program requires.
 Some of the categories of common general education introductory courses include the following :

 When thinking about pursuing a bachelor's degree one should consider the time, effort, and money one must invest.
 Individuals pondering the idea, however, of going to school - or back to school -should consider the following benefits: